drei01/pricing-saas/content/_index.md

                         </svg>
                     </button>
                     <div id="multiAccount" class="py-4" style="display:none;">
                     Yes.
-You can use PriceWell for as many websites as you like as long as they share one Stripe account.  <a href="javascript:$crisp.push(['do', 'chat:open']);"
+You can use PriceWell for as many websites as you like as long as they share one <a href="/blog/stripe-login/">Stripe</a> account.  <a href="javascript:$crisp.push(['do', 'chat:open']);"
                         class="text-blue-600 underline"
                     >